thinkshout/ts_recipes/surrogate_view_filter_field/README.md

-# Create a surrogate field for a filter within a view
+# Create a surrogate field for a filter that exists in a view
 ---

 Original purpose: to create a checkbox option for a search that filters for nodes with video content present.